 Sort of by accident because my shaking finger shook and pushed it during one of my attempts.

 But I still pushed it.
 And I did the Facebook live stream.

 Force number two won out.
-Because it had a t-i-i-i-n-ybit more pull than force number one.
-For me, it was my heart winning out over my head.
+Because I let it have a t-i-i-i-n-y bit more pull than force number one.
+For me, it was my heart winning out over my head in that moment.

 It ended up being a breakthrough moment for me that was followed by a series of lessons on fear.